alachins/raisd/README.md

 v2.1 (21/1/2020): Parser for unordered VCF files (e.g., DArTseq genotyping reports).
 Creates the ordered VCF file as well.

 v2.2 (22/1/2020): Added missing field (discarded monomorphic sites) in the site report for M={1,2,3}.

+v2.3 (23/1/2020): -X to exclude regions per chromosome from the analysis.

 Support
 -------